 Mosquito Repellents Natural

-DEET products are too toxic and should never be used, epecially around children and more especially on their skin.
+DEET products are too toxic and should never be used, especially around children and more especially on their skin.
 What is effective, non-toxic and recommended is explained below.

 8 oz water